bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2024-04-23-cracking-open-the-window-to-the-cosmos-of-combinatorics.md

   ![Colourful magnetic blocks, arranged in a cube, five wide, five high and five deep.
 There are arrows labelling the width, height, and depth as 'x', 'y' and 'z' respectively.](/content/posts/cracking-open-the-window-to-the-cosmos-of-combinatorics/assets/images/spaces/5x5x5-space-1-small-with-axes.webp)
 ---

-I'm a beginner, but it seems to me that at least some applications of combinatorics can make spaces of possibilities navigable.
-With it we can get a handle on the otherwise overwhelmingly huge.
-To demonstrate how this might be done, however, we shall start small.
+I'm becomming more aware of this thing called "combinatorics."
+Combinatorics can make spaces of possibilities navigable.
+It allows us to get some handle on the otherwise overwhelmingly huge.
+Here, I'll try to explain what I mean by that.

 ## Two-up

 Two-up is a game played in Australia.
-Someone tosses two coins in the air at the same time and people place bets on the outcome.
+Someone tosses two coins in the air, at the same time, and people place bets on the outcome.
 It is forbidden by law except for one day of the year, ANZAC day.
 If you want to understand why betting on a coin toss might be outlawed (and otherwise just enjoy a great if but harrowing novel) I reckon [Wake in Fright](https://en.wikipedia.org/wiki/Wake_in_Fright_(novel)) is worth your time.

 How many possible states can two coins be in?
 The first coin can be heads or tails, and the second coin can be heads or tails.